myhro/docs-content/content/reference/swarm-json.md

 ### `namespace<TBD>`

 With the `namespace<TBD>` property you can group components closer together.
-All components in a `namespace<TBD>` share the same IP address, TCP/UDP port space, IPC objects, optionally share volumes and they will be scheduled on the same machine.
-If one of the components fail, all others will be restart as well.
+All components in a `namespace<TBD>` share the same IP address, TCP/UDP port space, IPC objects, optionally share volumes, and will be scheduled on the same machine.
+If one of the components fails, all others in the group will be restarted as well.

-To put multiple components in a single `namespace<TBD>`, give all of them the same value for the `namespace<TBD>` property.
-Note that you can only group components from a single service together.
+To put multiple components in a single `namespace<TBD>`, give all of them the same value in the `namespace<TBD>` property.
+Note that you can only group components from a single service.

 If you scale a component in a `namespace<TBD>` all components in that group will be scaled.
-Note that each group on scaled instances will have their own namespaces and can be scheduled on different machines.
+Note that each group of scaled instances will have their own namespace and can be scheduled on different machines.
+However, the grouping only occurs intra-machine, i.e. no instances are grouped between machines.

 ### `volumes`